RobSutton1305/ProjectEuler/README.md

-# ProjectEuler
+# main.ProjectEuler
-My solutions to the math problems at https://projecteuler.net/
+My solutions to the math main.problems at https://projecteuler.net/